LukynkaCZE/kotlin-bindables/README.md

 Both `BindableList` and `BindableMap` have `.addIfNotPresent(value)` and `.removeIfPresent(value)` functions

-All of the bindable types provide `.setSilently(value)` which will set the value of the bindable without calling any of the listeners
+All the bindable types provide `.setSilently(value)` which will set the value of the bindable without calling any of the listeners

 ---